 The result?
 A seamless communication loop that is no longer a disconnect for enrollees and carriers – and is now a growth in perceived value among policyholders, clients, brokers and carriers.

-If employers stopped in their tracks in mid-2020, simply perpetuating ongoing benefits and modes of enrollment, they are now eager to adopt new modes of communication and enrollment.
-As employers analyze how employees actually used benefits in the chaos of 2020, they’re also taking the opportunity to re-engineer how they help employees select benefits that best fit their individual needs.
+Employers may have stopped in their tracks in mid-2020, simply perpetuating ongoing benefits and modes of enrollment, but they are now eager to adopt new modes of communication and enrollment.
+They are now moving to re-engineer how they help employees select benefits that best fit their individual needs.

-The past year has also highlighted for brokers the need to better support their clients, as relationships have never been more important than they are in the wake of Covid-19.3 That sentiment extends to experimentation with enrollment and tech tools – digital tools that ultimately support a seamless relationship between the employee and the carrier.
-Businesses report they’re more open now to experimenting with digital strategies.4 And that experimentation is leading to results: Business leaders report that their companies have moved 20 to 25 times faster than expected in digital strategies put into place as a direct response to Covid-19.5
+Brokers know the importance of maintaining relationships with their clients.
+That sentiment extends to experimentation with enrollment and tech tools – digital tools that support a seamless relationship between the employee and the carrier.
+Businesses report they’re more open to experimenting with digital strategies.3 And that experimentation is leading to results: Business leaders report that their companies have moved 20 to 25 times faster than expected in digital strategies put into place as a direct response to Covid-19.4

 This tech move applies directly to enrollment technologies.
-In 2020, 62% of employers reported using self-service online enrollment, compared with the 29% who used self-service paper enrollment.6 Not only did more business leaders rely on tech-enabled enrollment, but those who did were likelier to be satisfied: 84% of those who used online enrollment reported it was highly effective, compared with 66% of those who enrolled using paper.
+In 2020, 62% of employers reported using self-service online enrollment, compared with the 29% who used self-service paper enrollment.5 Not only did more business leaders rely on tech-enabled enrollment, but those who did were more likely to be satisfied: 84% of those who used online enrollment reported it was highly effective, compared with 66% of those who enrolled using paper.

-All of this is good news for employees, who are relying on open enrollment in the era of Covid-19 – not only because of the distance necessitated by remote work, but because their level of interest in their benefits is ticking upward.
-Half of employees surveyed said the pandemic has been a wake-up call to invest more time researching and selecting the best coverage options for their situation.6
+All of this is good news for employees, who are relying on open enrollment in the era of remote work – not only because of the distance it necessitates, but because their level of interest in their benefits is ticking upward.
+Half of employees surveyed said the pandemic has been a wake-up call to invest more time researching and selecting the best coverage options for their situation.5

 How brokers can support their clients in digital enrollment